TanishkaJindal/TK-Creation/README.md

 This is a prototype website for Robotics Club Nit Patna <br>
-In this we have used mainly  html ,css , javascript  and in some portions we took help of internet
+In this we have used mainly  html ,css , javascript
 <br>
 This is our first web work <br>
 Authors- Prasasti,Tanishka,Aparna